 Finance expects the reports to show data for several years to allow readers to review and analyze trend information.
 Trends make it clear to readers whether performance is stable, improving, or deteriorating.
-It does not yet expect comparisons to similar agencies.
+Finance does not yet expect comparisons to similar agencies.

 Most agencies have the required fundamentals in place for providing comparative information.
 However, the type and level of detail of comparative information provided by each agency varies.
-Some agencies provide no comparative data, while the majority provide trends over several years.
-Three agencies have incorporated some benchmarking data into their annual reports even though it is not yet a requirement.
+A few of the agencies provide no comparative data, while the majority provide trends over several years.
+Also, most agencies need to provide more explanation of the trend information included in the report.
+Five agencies have incorporated some benchmarking data into their annual reports even though it is not yet a requirement.